Operational Quantum Average-Case Distances

-\end{widetext} \twocolumngrid the usage of entanglement or coherent access to copies of quantum systems.
 The manuscript is accompanied by a complementary work \cite{technicalVERSION} that contains proofs of theorems, a thorough analysis of the properties of average-case quantum distances, and further examples.
+In contrast, the following work focuses on providing intuition behind AC distances and demonstrating how they can be applied to understand the power of random quantum circuits in practically relevant scenarios, which is followed by numerical demonstrations.

 \emph{\textbf{Notation and basic concepts.}} Our result concern quantum systems on finite-dimensional Hilbert space $\H_d\approx \CC^d$.
 General quantum measurements, also known as POVMs, are described by tuples $\M=(M_i)_{i=1}^n$ of operators on $\H_d$ which satisfy $M_i\geq 0$ and $\sum_{i=1}^n M_i = \iden_d$, where $\iden_d$ is the identity on $\H_d$.
 General quantum operations on $\H_d$ is described by a quantum channel, i.e., a completely-positive trace-preserving map $\Lambda:\Herm(\H_d)\rightarrow \Herm(\H_d)$.
 We will use the notation $\tau_d=\iden/d$ to denote maximally mixed state on $\H_d$.